colineto/Lunatron/Workshop/3 - Controls.md

 You can compile again and see what it looks like

-Now you have a Tron ish game 😄

-You can play with another person to try it !
+To try it you'll need an enemy cause now it just became a two player game !

 Next step is fun

-Let’s give them some colours !
+Let’s give them some colours 🌈